hpwit/ESPLiveScript/README.md

 # Let's code

-if you execute the following program:
+If you execute the following program:

  ```C
 #include "ESPLiveScript.h"